quinn-rs/quinn/docs/book/src/quinn/certificate.md

 In this chapter, we discuss the configuration of the certificates that is **required** for a working Quinn connection.

-QUIC uses TLS 1.3 for authentication of connections, the server will have to provide the client with a certificate confirming its identity, and the client must be configured to trust the certificates he receives from our server.
+As QUIC uses TLS 1.3 for authentication of connections, the server needs  to provide the client with a certificate confirming its identity, and the client must be configured to trust the certificates it receives from the server.

 ## Insecure Connection